Cray-HPE/docs-csm/install/collecting_bmc_mac_addresses.md

    There may be placeholder entries for some MAC addresses.

-   Sample file showing storage nodes 3,2,1, then worker nodes 3,2,1, then master nodes 3,2,1 with valid BMC MAC addresses, but placeholder values `de:ad:be:ef:00:00` for the Bootstrap MAC, Bond0 MAC0, and Bond0 MAC1.
+   Sample file showing storage nodes 3, 2, and 1, then worker nodes 3, 2, and 1, and finally master nodes 3, 2, and 1 with valid `BMC MAC`
+  addresses, but placeholder value `de:ad:be:ef:00:00` for the `Bootstrap MAC`, `Bond0 MAC0`, and `Bond0 MAC1`.

    ```
    Xname,Role,Subrole,BMC MAC,Bootstrap MAC,Bond0 MAC0,Bond0 MAC1